 Boart Longyear Group Ltd. (the "Parent") is a public company listed on the Australian Securities Exchange Limited ("ASX") and is incorporated in Ontario, Canada.
-Boart Longyear Group Ltd. and subsidiaries (collectively referred to as the "Company") operate in four geographic regions, which are defined as North America, Latin America, Asia Pacific, and Europe/Africa ("EMEA").
-Boart Longyear Group Ltd. was inserted as the Parent entity during the year as part of the Company's re-domiciliation to Canada.
+Boart Longyear Group Ltd. and subsidiaries (collectively referred to as the "Company") operate in four geographic regions, which are defined as North America, Latin America, Asia Pacific, and EMEA.
+Boart Longyear Group Ltd. was inserted as the Parent entity during 2021 as part of the Company's re-domiciliation to Canada.
 Refer to Note 2.
 Boart Longyear Limited continues to be the ultimate controlling entity incorporated within Australia.